 Deferred income tax assets and liabilities are measured using tax rates and tax laws that have been enacted or substantively enacted by the balance sheet date and are expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
-Deferred tax relating to items recognized outside profit or loss (either in other comprehensive income or in equity).
+Deferred tax relating to items recognized outside profit or loss is recognized outside profit or loss (either in other comprehensive income or in equity).
 Deferred tax items are recognized in correlation to the underlying transaction either in OCI or directly in equity."